 The beautiful and historic La Latina neighborhood in central Madrid is dotted with tapas bars and leafy squares, with picturesque winding streets bringing it all together.

-It’s a neighborhood that is well loved and frequented by locals, making it one of the most authentic neighborhoods in the center of the city.
+Locals love this part of town, making it one of the most authentic neighborhoods in the center of the city.
 This means that there are plenty of delicious choices when it comes to local bars and restaurants.
-But where to start?
-To help you make that decision, here’s some of our favorite places to try when you are deciding where to eat in La Latina.
+As a result, La Latina is one of Madrid’s most iconic foodie neighborhoods.

-La Taberna Errante
+1. La Taberna Errante

-Taberna La Concha
+2. Taberna La Concha

 For great Spanish tapas with a modern twist, Taberna La Concha is not to be missed.
 You can let the food do the talking, or you can accompany your meal with one of their expertly selected white or red wines for a truly special experience.
 If you’re looking for something sweeter, order one of their famous vermouth cocktails!

-Taberna del Capitán Alatriste
+3. Taberna del Capitán Alatriste